Venue: Council Chamber, Civic Offices, High Street, Epping

 (3) That a growth bid for the Continuing Services Budget in the sum of £75,000 in 2016/17 be agreed to formalise the previously agreed restructure of the Planning Policy team; and

-The Planning Policy Portfolio Holder presented an update report on the Budget and required resources for the Local Plan, and apologised for the Appendix being tabled at the meeting as it had not been included on the agenda.
+(4) That a revised figure for Public Relations Support be reported back to the Cabinet in early 2016 following the completion of the planned procurement exercise.
+Minutes: The Planning Policy Portfolio Holder presented an update report on the Budget and required resources for the Local Plan, and apologised for the Appendix being tabled at the meeting as it had not been included on the agenda.

 The Portfolio Holder reported that the preparation of the Local Plan for Epping Forest District was an on-going and complex process, as the level of expert evidence that was required to support the emerging Local Plan was significant.
 The guidance on exactly what this should cover continued to evolve in light of the National Planning Policy Framework and its associated Guidance, and emerging Inspector Reports into other Local Plan Examinations throughout the country.
 Much of the evidence and support required expert knowledge on specific topics, and therefore necessitated commissioning external consultants with the requisite expertise and experience.